-Classical conditioning involves learning a new behavior or attitude through the process of association between different factors.
-Simply, the two factors are linked together to produce a newly learned response.
-For example, if a person likes a certain perfume, he will find the specific person attractive who is wearing that perfume.
+Classical conditioning involves learning a new behavior or attitude through the process of association between a neutral stimulus and a stimulus that naturally produces a behavior.
+Simply put, the 2 factors are linked together to produce a newly learned response.
+For example, if a person likes a certain perfume, they will find a person who is wearing that perfume attractive.

 Operant conditioning Operant conditioning Learning situations in which the sequence responses of the subject are instrumental in producing reinforcement.
 When the correct response occurs, which involves the selection from among a repertoire of responses, the subject is immediately reinforced.
-Psychotherapy involves learning a new behavior or attitude after receiving the consequences/results (by the use of reinforcement) of the desired response.
-The behavior can be increased or decreased depending upon the consequences of the response.
-For example, a salary bonus (consequence/reinforcement) after completing the task in due time will encourage the repetition of that attitude and behavior.
-Similarly, deduction of salary on coming late in the morning will encourage the employees to avoid coming late and be punctual.
+Psychotherapy is a process of learning a new behavior or attitude by receiving rewards or punishments (reinforcement) to produce a desired response.
+The behavior can be increased or decreased depending on the consequences of the response.
+For example, an employee who receives a monetary bonus (consequence/reinforcement) after completing a task on time will be encouraged to repeat that behavior.
+Similarly, a salary reduction for arriving to work late will encourage an employee to be punctual.

 Observational learning (also known as modeling) involves learning by watching and imitating others.
-For example, a child learns to play basketball by observing other children playing the same game.
+For example, a child may learn to play basketball by observing other children playing that game.

-The cognitive dissonance theory states that we have an innate powerful desire to keep all our attitudes and beliefs consistent and in harmony.
-Whenever there is any inconsistency, conflict or disharmony between the attitudes or behaviors (dissonance), this produces a feeling of discomfort and this dissonance has to be eliminated.
+The cognitive dissonance theory states that we have an innate and powerful desire to keep all of our attitudes and beliefs consistent and in harmony.
+When there is an inconsistency, conflict, or disharmony between attitudes or behaviors (dissonance), it produces a feeling of discomfort and a desire to eliminate the dissonance.

-For example, If a person smoking Smoking Willful or deliberate act of inhaling and exhaling smoke from burning substances or agents held by hand.
-Interstitial Lung Diseases (behavior) knows that smoking Smoking Willful or deliberate act of inhaling and exhaling smoke from burning substances or agents held by hand.
-Interstitial Lung Diseases causes cancer (cognition), it will create dissonance and psychological stress Psychological stress Stress wherein emotional factors predominate.
-Acute Stress Disorder that should be eliminated or reduced.
+For example, if a person who smokes (behavior) knows that smoking Smoking Willful or deliberate act of inhaling and exhaling smoke from burning substances or agents held by hand.
+Interstitial Lung Diseases causes cancer (cognition), this will create cognitive dissonance and psychological stress Psychological stress Stress wherein emotional factors predominate.
+Acute Stress Disorder that they will want to eliminate or reduce.

-The cognitive dissonance can be reduced by one of the following three methods:
+Cognitive dissonance can be reduced by 1 of the following 3 methods:

-The classic story of the hungry fox and sour grapes also illustrates the cognitive dissonance.
-When hungry fox sees the grapes hanging on a tree, he gets tempted to eat them but since they are hanging too high, he cannot reach them.
-So, he comes up with the excuse that grapes are sour.
-In this story, the fox is reducing its dissonance by believing that grapes are sour and not worthy of repeated attempts to catch them.
+The classic story of the hungry fox and sour grapes also illustrates cognitive dissonance.
+When the hungry fox sees the grapes hanging on a tree, he is tempted to eat them, bu because they are hanging too high, he cannot reach them.
+So he comes up with the excuse that grapes are sour.
+In this story, the fox is reducing its dissonance by believing that the grapes are sour and not worthy of repeated attempts to get them.

 Complement your med school studies with Lecturio’s all-in-one study companion, delivered with evidence-based learning strategies.